José Bosingwa

 José Bosingwa da Silva (born 24 August 1982) is a former professional footballer who played as a right-back.

 He spent most of his career with Porto and Chelsea, winning 13 major honours including the UEFA Champions League with both clubs, 2004 with the former and 2012 with the latter.
 In his country's Primeira Liga, he also appeared for Boavista.

-A Portugal international since 2007, Bosingwa represented the nation at Euro 2008 and the 2004 Summer Olympics, earning a total of 27 caps.
+Bosingwa was born in Zaire.
+A Portugal international since 2007, he represented the nation at Euro 2008 and the 2004 Summer Olympics, earning a total of 27 caps.

 Club career

 Early life and career

 Born in Mbandaka, Zaire to a Portuguese father and a Congolese mother, Bosingwa moved with his parents at a very young age to Seia in the Portuguese hinterland, in the Guarda District.
 He was the youngest of the couple's ten children.

 Bosingwa was picked as a youth to play for Boavista FC, making his professional debut on loan to S.C.
 Freamunde in the Segunda Liga and appearing sparingly as the northern club finished last.
 He started his career as a midfielder.